UX/UI Design for

 Final Deliverable

-Our final design introduces 2 key features that work together to reduce uncertainty, streamline recovery from disruptions, and preserve Southwest’s signature hospitality, all without increasing dependence on staff.
+Our final design introduces 2 key features that work together to reduce uncertainty, streamline recovery from disruptions, and preserve Southwest’s signature hospitality while also reducing reliance on airport staff.

 Feature 1